High-Resolution Image Synthesis via Next-Token Prediction: Model Architecture

-\paragraph{Multimodal Visual Transformer.} The multimodal visual transformer draws inspiration from the design of the multimodal diffusion backbone, initially proposed by \citet{esser2024scaling}.
+The multimodal visual transformer draws inspiration from the design of the multimodal diffusion backbone, initially proposed by \citet{esser2024scaling}.
 The core idea is that text and image embeddings are conceptually quite different, necessitating the use of two separate sets of weights for the two modalities.
-As shown in Fig.~\ref{fig: mmvit}, this approach is equivalent to having two independent transformers for each modality but joining the sequences of the two modalities for the attention operation, allowing both representations to operate within their own spaces while still accounting for the other. \citet{dehghani2023scaling} observe that the training of large vision transformer models diverges because the attention entropy grows uncontrollably.
+This approach is equivalent to having two independent transformers for each modality while concatenating their sequences for the attention operation.
+This setup allows both representations to operate within their own spaces while still incorporating information from the other.\footnote{Refer to the supplementary materials for an illustration of the architecture.} \citet{dehghani2023scaling} observe that the training of large vision transformer models diverges because the attention entropy grows uncontrollably.
 To avoid this, they propose normalizing Q and K before the attention operation.
-We follow this approach and use RMSNorm~\citep{zhang2019root} with a learnable scale in both streams of our D-JEPA$\cdot$T2I architecture, similar to~\citet{esser2024scaling}.
+We follow this approach and use RMSNorm~\citep{zhang2019root} with a learnable scale in both streams of D-JEPA$\cdot$T2I architecture.
 The additional normalization prevents attention logit growth instability, confirming findings by previous works\citep{dehghani2023scaling, wortsman2023smallscale, esser2024scaling}, and enables efficient training at bf16-mixed precision~\citep{chen2019bfloat16} when combined with the AdamW~\citep{loshchilov2017fixing} optimizer.

-The \textit{primary distinction} between the multimodal visual transformer and the multimodal diffusion backbone is that the former does not require handling the additional timestep $t$ introduced by the diffusion process.
+The \textit{primary distinction between the multimodal visual transformer and the multimodal diffusion backbone} is that the former does not require handling the additional timestep $t$ introduced by the diffusion process.
 This omission sidesteps adaptive layer norm~\citep{perez2018film}, which is essential for diffusion models built on top of DiT~\citep{peebles2023scalable}.

 For textual tokens, we follow the design principles of large language models and use RoPE~\citep{su2024roformer} as positional encoding.
-For visual tokens, we introduce VoPE, a positional encoding specifically designed for visual features, which we detail in Para.~\ref{para:vope}.
+For visual tokens, we introduce VoPE, a positional encoding specifically designed for visual features, which we detail in Sec. ~\ref{sec: vope}.

-\paragraph{Flow Matching Loss.}
+\subsection{Flow Matching Loss}

-Flow models~\citep{ma2024sit, mo2024freecontrol, lipman2022flow} are generally used for generating a complete image.
-In this context, we adhere to the flow matching formulation presented in \citet{gao2024lumina} for modeling the token distribution $p(x_i|z_i)$.